armbian/documentation/docs/User-Guide_Getting-Started.md

 Before you start, please make sure you have:

-- a proper power supply according to the board manufacturer requirements <!-- TODO: link to power issues -->
+- a proper power supply according to the board manufacturer's requirements <!-- TODO: link to power issues -->
 - a reliable SD card <!-- TODO: link to hints for SD-card -->

 You will also need an existing operating system and a SD card writer tool.
 We recommend using [USBImager](https://gitlab.com/bztsrc/usbimager) because it can validate written data **saving you from corrupted SD card contents**.